Sport in Bahrain: Cricket

 Professional Cricket is governed by the Bahrain Cricket Association.
 The sport is largely popular amongst South Asian expatriates in the country.
-Bahrain has a national cricket team which first international appearance was at the ACC Trophy in 2004, where they failed to progress beyond the first round.
+Bahrain has a national cricket team whose first international appearance was at the ACC Trophy in 2004, where they failed to progress beyond the first round.
 They took part in the tournament again in August 2006, putting in a much better performance to finish in 6th place.
 Earlier in the year they won the ACC Middle East Cup, beating Afghanistan in the final.

 In 2018, franchise based T20 cricket was introduced for the first time in Bahrain.
 Six teams were featured in the first edition of the event.
 The teams were SRam MRam Falcons, Kalaam Knight-Riders, Intex Lions, Bahrain Super Giants, Four Square Challengers and Awan Warriors.

 Bahrain's debut in the ICC World Cricket League was in 2009 when they won the 2009 Global Division Seven tournament and hence advancing to Division Six.
 They had another strong tournament in Division Six, coming runners up and gaining back to back promotions in the process.
 In 2010 they competed in Division Five in Nepal.
 In November 2009 Bahrain played in the 2009 ACC Twenty20 Cup.
 They finished bottom of Group B, losing all five of their matches on the process.
 In the eleventh placed playoff Bahrain defeated China by 93 runs to finish the tournament in eleventh place.

 The country also has its own cricket league, with 48 teams and over 750 cricketers playing in the Bahrain Cricket League.
 The league was founded in 1981 under the name "Junior Cricket League" and initially had 4 teams.
 By 2010, this had risen to 46.